connormcmonigle/simple-circuit-simulator/README.md

  # Known Issues

  - Solving systems of equations can result in division by zero with the current implementation.
- - Cycle finding within the circuit graph is currently handled by an unusual/untested algorithm that runs with low time complexity
+ - Cycle finding within the circuit graph is currently handled by an unusual/untested algorithm that runs with low time complexity.
- - Probably many other issues
+ - Uses raw pointers and using namespace std.